yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Network/CPSW2g.rst

 .. rubric:: RX checksum offload
    :name: k3-rx-csum-offload

-The Driver enables RX checksum offload by default. it can be disabled/enabled by using ``ethtool -K`` command:
+The Driver enables RX checksum offload by default.
+It can be disabled/enabled by using ``ethtool -K`` command:

 ::